MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 ### Design checklist

 Start your design strategy based on the [design review checklist for Reliability](../reliability/checklist.md).
-Determine its relevance to your business requirements while keeping in mind the features and capabilities of Azure ExpressRoute.
+Determine its relevance to your business requirements while keeping in mind the features and capabilities of Azure Disk Storage.
 Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >